adobe/spectrum-css/components/README.md

 Each component has the following files:

 * `index.css` - The scale-specific styles for the component: dimensions, layout, etc (these change between scales)
+* `metadata/*.yml` - The markup examples and documentation for the component; also makes additional examples possible that appear separately in the site navigation.
+* `themes/*.css` - The theme-specific styles for the component.
+* `stories/*.stories.js` and `stories/template.js` - The storybook assets for rendering components in the Storybook tool and eventually to be used for visual regression testing.

+The following asset will only be seen in legacy components that have not yet migrated to the new tokens system:

 * `skin.css` - The theme-specific styles for the component: colors, box-shadows, etc (these change between color stops)
-* `docs.yml` - The markup examples and documentation for the component, appearing as a single entry in the site navigation
-* `docs/*.yml` - Additional examples that appear separately in the site navigation

 See [documentation generation](/tools/bundle-builder/docs/README.md) documentation for more information on the properties available within the `.yml` files.